John Bowne (1627-1695)

 A man of vision, Robert Bowne was intrigued by the possibilities of improved commerce with newly settled land to the west and in 1791 helped organize an inland navigation company, paving the way for the Erie Canal, which was completed in 1825, during the administration of Governor DeWitt Clinton.

 Walter Bowne (1770-1846)

 Walter Bowne was mayor of New York from 1829-1833, at a time when the population of the City was about 200,000.
 Before serving as mayor, he had been a member of the New York State legislature and was, in 1792, a founder of the Union Engine Co. number 18 at John and Pearl Streets, known by its nickname the “Shad Belly.”
-A man of vision, he was also a supporter of the Erie Canal project and in addition foresaw the need for the city to establish a reservoir system in order to secure adequate supplies of water necessary for future growth.
-Three othe mayors have Bowne family connections: John Lawrence (served 1673), Cornelius Van Wyck Lawrence (served 1834-1837), and Robert Van Wyck (served 1898-1901).
+A man of vision, he was also a supporter of the Erie Canal project and, in addition, foresaw the need for the city to establish a reservoir system in order to secure adequate supplies of water necessary for future growth.
+Three other mayors have Bowne family connections: John Lawrence (served 1673), Cornelius Van Wyck Lawrence (served 1834-1837), and Robert Van Wyck (served 1898-1901).